AumyF/zenn.dev/articles/koka-language.md

   s.encode(3)

 fun main()
-  "koka is a programming language with algebraic effects"
+  "koka is a programming language which has algebraic effects"
     .caesar
     .println
 ```